cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 The user defined endpoint (in this example - `http://service-per-pod.metacontroller/sync-service-per-pod`) only needs to care about the calculation of the `Service` and how it should look like for a given `StatefulSet`.

-Additional examples and ideas what could be implemented using metacontroller, can be found at the [metacontroller-examples](https://metacontroller.github.io/metacontroller/examples.html) page !
+Additional examples and ideas that could be implemented using metacontroller, can be found at the [metacontroller-examples](https://metacontroller.github.io/metacontroller/examples.html) page !

 For any question, please visit our slack channel ([#metacontroller](https://kubernetes.slack.com/archives/CA0SUPUDP)) or ask it on [github discussions](https://github.com/metacontroller/metacontroller/discussions/).